rundeck/rundeck/docs/en/manual/03-basics.md

   Failed Nodes..." in case you would like to retry the command.

 You can download the entire output as a text file from this page.
-Press the "Download" link to retrieve the file to your desk top.
+Press the "Download" link to retrieve the file to your desktop.

 ### Controlling command execution